0

 Introduction

-Iwagumi layouts are rock focused planted aquariums inspired by Japanese and Chinese rock gardens and by Japanese/Chinese rock appreciation - (水石) Suiseki in Japan and (供石) in China.
-Its goal is to showcase particularly aesthetic pieces of rock; rocks that have interesting weathering patterns or shapes make good candidates for such aquascapes.
+Iwagumi layouts are rock-focused planted aquariums inspired by Japanese and Chinese rock gardens and Japanese / Chinese rock appreciation - (水石) Suiseki in Japan and (供石) in China.
+Their aim is to showcase particularly aesthetic pieces of rock; rocks with interesting weathering patterns or shapes are good candidates for such aquascapes.

-In its most purist style, Iwagumi layouts use only a single type of rock and plant, and would usually consist of an odd number of aesthetically pleasing rocks (3 to 9 pieces).
-The rocks will be arranged in a format where the smaller rocks echo and compliments the textures and directionality of the main rocks.
-A single type of plant will usually be planted around the rocks to fully carpet the tank.
+At their most purist, Iwagumi layouts use only a single type of rock and plant, and usually consist of an odd number of aesthetically pleasing rocks (3 to 9 pieces).
+The rocks are arranged in a format where the smaller rocks echo and complement the textures and directionality of the main rocks.
+A single type of plant is usually planted around the rocks to completely carpet the tank.

-The modernist approach is more complicated - main rocks are blended with smaller rocks to give a more naturalistic transition from larger rocks to substrate.
-Instead of single rocks, larger rock formations and rock ridges can be constructed.
-Instead of planting the entire substrate, areas may make use of cosmetic sand instead, and rather than just using a flat substrate, the landscape may be sculpted into hills and slopes.
-Even the plant selection may be more varied - with mixed species of plants used instead of a single species.
+The modernist approach is more complicated - main rocks are mixed with smaller rocks to create a more naturalistic transition from larger rocks to substrate.
+Instead of individual rocks, larger rock formations and ridges can be created.
+Instead of planting all the substrate, areas can be planted with cosmetic sand, and instead of just a flat substrate, the landscape can be sculpted into hills and slopes.
+Even the choice of plants can be more varied - using a mix of plants rather than a single species.

 Iwagumi aquascape by Jurijs